rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

 ## Simple SSH client
-This is a very basic ssh client which sends and executes a command on remote system
+This is a very basic ssh client which sends and executes commands on a remote system
 ```ruby
 require 'net/ssh'